visualizersdotnl/misc./demo-stub-ref/README.txt

 or whatever else kind of audiovisual software.

 It won't compile nor is directly usable in it's current form.
-The entire engine will be up for release in a few months, or maybe I'll just give it to you if you got proper haircut.
+The entire engine will be released eventually.

 Disclaimer: in development, I'm updating on a regular basis, but expect a bug or two.
 Or even better: tell me what I'm doing wrong and why.

-Want to know more about TPBDS, contribute or perhaps have some more of our industry standard code? *cough* :)
-Feel free to e-mail (ndewit@gmail.com) or look me up on Facebook.
+Feel free to e-mail (ndewit@gmail.com).

 Cheers,
 - Niels, otherwise known as Superplek/Bypass